 Over 1000 acres with 7 miles of trails and eight trailheads available to walk around the San Elijo Lagoon.

 Located within the reserve are six plant communities to explore:

 - Coastal Sage Scrub

 San Elijo Lagoon Nature Center

-Established in 2009, the San Elijo Lagoon Nature Center offers a variety of interactive displays as well as historical facts.
+Established in 2009, the San Elijo Lagoon Nature Center offers various interactive displays and historical facts.

-There are several examples of fragrant plants in this display.
-It helps you get a good idea of what you are smelling while walking around the lagoon.
+There are several examples of fragrant plants in this display which helps you get a good idea of what you are smelling while walking around the lagoon.